-MDOT MAA Sustainability Plan - Green Promotion and Reporting Program

-The MAA Green Report describes the steps MDOT MAA is taking to promote environmental stewardship and conservation and implement sustainability in their owned and operated facilities.
-MDOT MAA has an Air Quality Management Plan which identifies and tracks the various sources of air emissions directly and indirectly generated by the airport.
-MDOT MAA has worked on a variety of projects within the last few years that improve air quality.
+MDOT MAA Sustainability Plan - Green Promotion and Reporting Program has worked on a variety of projects within the last few years that improve air quality.
 These include optimization of preventative maintenance programs for stationary sources; the installation of new high-efficiency boilers that consume less fuel and lowers emissions; electrification of aircraft gates at BWI Airport; installation of EV and DC Fast charging stations at the parking garages and lots; and prepared a White Paper on current fleet and the opportunities to increase the use of alternative fuel vehicles.